 Wolf Pack Wednesday: First Week Success

 An important part of your college experience is what you do beyond the classroom.
-While you are at school to gain an education, we make our Jesuit value of Cura Personalis, or care for the whole person, a priority.
 We encourage you to get connected with any of the hundreds of student organizations at Loyola—from anime to community service to creative arts and beyond.
 Use our engagement platform HowlConnect to find out what’s happening and join organizations.

-Make sure to take a look at the awesome events taking place during Welcome Back Week: August 22-27!
+Take a look at the awesome events taking place during Welcome Back Week!
 Check the "Events" tab on HowlConnect for more information on each event.
-If you have any questions or concerns, contact us at firstname.lastname@example.org or 504-865-3622.
+If you have any questions or concerns, contact us at email@example.com or 504-865-3622.

-And don’t forget to join our First Year Council if you’re interested in student government!
-You will get to learn about all different aspects of our SGA including: Senate, Finance Committee, University Programming Board, Communications Committee, Court of Review, Diversity/Equity/Inclusion Committee and Homecoming Committee.
-For more information, please join our Chief of Staff Robert Morrison III.
+Join our First Year Council!
+You will get to learn about all different aspects of our Student Government Association, including Senate, Finance Committee, University Programming Board, Communications Committee, Court of Review, Diversity/Equity/Inclusion Committee, and Homecoming Committee.
 Complete the FYC application online.
 Questions?
-Email email@example.com.
+Email firstname.lastname@example.org.

 Go to class!